Redistricting Commission meetings take place on the third Thursday of the month at 3 p.m.

-The San Diego City Charter requires the creation of a Redistricting Commission at the beginning of each decade.
-It has the sole and exclusive authority to adopt plans which specify the boundaries of districts for the City Council.
-The Commission consists of nine registered voters of the City of San Diego, as stated in City Charter section 5.1.
+The City Charter requires the creation of a Redistricting Commission at the beginning of each decade, after the U.S. Census, to adopt plans which specify the boundaries of districts for the City Council.
+This process takes place independently of the City Council and Mayor’s Office.